 Where can you buy cannabis in Canada?

 Of course, things are never that simple, since legalization is in its early days.
 As everyone knows, our cannabis entertainment complex and Las Vegas dispensary is able to sell the product, but it’s different from state to state.
-It’s a similar scenario in Canada, where some provinces will only allow weed to be sold legally in government stores, while others will only be able to be sold in private stores.
+It’s a similar scenario in Canada, where some provinces will only allow cannabis to be sold legally in government stores, while others will only be able to be sold in private stores.
 Some provinces will allow a mix of the two – but if you plan on going on vacation, check beforehand.

 What types of cannabis products will be available?